ysyk2021/the-career-development-method-harnessing-your-talents-and-passions-to-achieve-your-career-goals/src/chapter-4-2.md

-Networking and Professional Relationships: Techniques for Nurturing Positive Relationships with Colleagues and Mentors
+Techniques for Nurturing Positive Relationships with Colleagues and Mentors
 ======================================================================================================================

 In this chapter, we will explore techniques for nurturing positive relationships with colleagues and mentors.
 Building strong relationships with colleagues and mentors is essential for career development success.